What Do You Know About Smoking During Pregnancy?

 The correct answer is

-Pregnant people who smoke are more than 3 times more likely to have a baby who weighs too little at birth than people who don’t smoke.
-People exposed to secondhand smoke while pregnant are also more likely to have lower-birth-weight babies.
+If you smoke, you are more than 3 times more likely to have a baby who weighs too little at birth than people who don’t smoke.
+You also are more likely to have a lower-birth-weight baby if you are exposed to secondhand smoke while pregnant.
 Babies born too small or too early can have more health problems.
 They are also more likely to need special care after birth.
-Low-birth-weight babies who are born to people who smoke are at higher risk for illness and death.
+Low-birth-weight babies who are born to people who smoke also are at higher risk for illness and death.

 2. Smoking raises the risk of having a premature or stillborn baby.